SalesforceCommerceCloud/b2c-crm-sync/README.md

 1. Go to [https://account.demandware.com](https://account.demandware.com)
 2. Go to the `API Client` menu
 3. Click on the `Add API Client` button at the top right of the page
 4. Enter a display name and a password.
-The password corresponds to the `B2C_CLIENTSECRET` environment variable that you'll setup in the next section.
+The password corresponds to the `B2C_CLIENTSECRET` environment variable that you'll set up in the next section.
 5. Within the OpenID Connect section, please ensure to configure at least the following:
     - Default Scopes: `mail`
     - Allowed Scopes: `mail`, `roles`, `tenantFilter`, and `profile` (on separate lines)